smartanthill/smartanthill2_0/docs/design-documents/protocols/samp.rst

 Whenever Device is in PRE-PAIRING state (see :ref:`sapairing` for details on the PRE-PAIRING state), it scans all available channels; if channel is "eligible" (as defined in an appropriate SADLP-\* document), the following basic exchange occurs:

-* Device (after, maybe, performing certain preliminary actions on the channel, as defined in an appropriate SADLP-\* document) sends Pairing-Ready-Pseudo-Response (described in :ref:`sapairing` document), as SAMP To-Santa packet.
+* Device (after, maybe, performing certain preliminary actions on the channel, as defined in an appropriate SADLP-\* document) sends Pairing-Ready-Pseudo-Response (described in :ref:`sapairing` document), as a SACCP packet, addressed to Root.
+When SACCP packet reaches SAMP level (still on Device side), SAMP doesn't have a route to Root, so it sends it as a SAMP To-Santa packet.
-* In response, Root will send a Pairing-Pre-Request (as a  From-Santa SAMP packet)
+* In response, Root will send a Pairing-Pre-Request (as it has no route to Device, it will be sent as a  From-Santa SAMP packet)
-* Device will reply with Pairing-Pre-Response (as a To-Santa SAMP packet, containing DEVICE-INTRABUS-ID)
+* Device will reply with Pairing-Pre-Response (which will be sent a To-Santa SAMP packet, containing DEVICE-INTRABUS-ID)
-* *Up to this point in exchange, all the packets, including optional and not mentioned above Entropy Gathering packets, are always sent as From-Santa packets with Target-Address being ROOT, i.e. broadcast packets / To-Santa packets*
+* *Up to this point in exchange, all the packets from Root to Device at SAMP level, including optional and not mentioned above Entropy Gathering packets, are always sent as From-Santa packets with Target-Address being ROOT, i.e. broadcast packets.
+Packets from Device to Root are sent as To-Santa packets.*
-* *From this point onwards, all the packets are always addressed to specific Device, using non-paired addressing*
+* *From this point onwards, all the packets from Root to Device at SAMP level are always addressed to specific Device, using non-paired addressing.
+Packets from Device to Root are still sent as To-Santa packets.*
 * Root will proceed with Pairing procedure as described in :ref:`sapairing` document, still using SAMP From-Santa/To-Santa packets, but from now on From-Santa packets are addressed to specific Device using "non-paired addressing"
 * As soon as Device pairing is completed (and Root sets NODE-ID for the Device), Root SHOULD:

   + calculate optimal route to the Device
   + change Routing Tables for all the Retransmitting Devices alongside the optimal route (for example, using SACCP_ROUTING_DATA packets as described above)
   + as soon as confirmations from all the Retransmitting Devices about route updates are obtained, Root SHOULD start using Device's "paired addressing" for all the communications onwards with the Device.
+  + change Routing Table on the Device, indicating optimal route to the Root.
+From this point on, Device will start using usual Unicast packets when communicating with Root (unless there are reasons to use other SAMP packets, for example, on multiple retransmits or for packets marked URGENT).

 TODO: Samp-Retransmit (to next-hop Retransmitting Device on RETRANSMIT-ON-NO-RETRANSMIT)
 TODO: define handling for all "partially correct" packets